Navigate Automotive and Diesel Training with UTI’s Student Coaching Program

 7/17/2023

 Transitioning to a technical trade school can be overwhelming for anyone.
-It’s a time of excitement, change, and growth, but it can also be challenging to navigate, especially for those individuals who feel as though school has not been their strong suit in the past.
+It’s a time of excitement, change and growth, but it can also be challenging to navigate, especially for those individuals who feel as though school has not been their strong suit in the past.
 At Universal Technical Institute, we understand the importance of providing a supportive and nurturing environment for our students.
-That’s why we've introduced a comprehensive student coaching program specifically designed for those enrolled in our Automotive and Diesel Technology programs.
+Along with a wide range of student support services, we also offer a comprehensive student coaching program specifically designed to provide extra support to Automotive Technology and Diesel Technology students who may be experiencing academic challenges or barriers to learning.

-Our dedicated coaches help students develop essential skills, connect them with support resources, and create a sense of belonging within the UTI community.
+Our dedicated coaches help these students develop essential skills, connect them with support resources and create a sense of belonging within the UTI community.

-Since its launch in September 2022, the coaching program has been making a positive impact on many students’ success during their journey at UTI.
-Here’s seven things you should know about our student coaching program.
+Since its launch, the coaching program has been making a positive impact on many students’ success during their journey at UTI.
+Keep reading to learn more about UTI’s Student Coaching Program.

-The coaching program focuses on working closely with students throughout their first five courses in the Auto or Diesel program.
+The coaching program focuses on working closely with students throughout their first five courses in the Automotive Technology or Diesel Technology programs.
 The curriculum, similar to most UTI programs, requires an online learning component, in addition to the hands-on lab experience.18

 “A component of the Auto and Diesel programs is online learning, and a lot of our students are hands-on learners.
 Balancing the online and hands-on lab component of our program can be a challenge for some students.
 Our focus is helping them to see how the online aligns with the hands-on component and how they can benefit from both,” says Amber Garner, Senior Student Support Coach.

-While coaches would love to see and work with every student that is enrolled at UTI, this program is currently focused on those enrolled in the Automotive and Diesel programs.
 Due to the rigor and pace of these programs, students may struggle with the transition.
 The student coaching program was created to help mitigate those challenges.
 Oftentimes, coaches inquire about their students' academic pasts to gain insight into how they can help them in the transition to technical training.
-Coaches assist students in developing skills and strategies to stay on track toward graduation and ultimately begin pursuing a career.1
+Coaches assist students in developing skills and strategies to stay on track toward graduation and ultimately begin pursuing a career.
+1

 “A lot think they aren’t traditional learners but we find out they weren’t interested in what they were learning in the past.
 We give them the tools, resources and help they need so they can come to the realization that they can do this,” says Amber.